GabrielFoxDev/blog/content/posts/howdy.md

 ---
-title: "Howdy"
+title: "Ouhai"
 date: 2023-05-22T22:05:17-03:00
 # weight: 1
 # aliases: ["/first"]
 tags: ["tag"]
 author: "GabrielFox"
 # author: ["Me", "You"] # multiple authors
-summary: "This is the first post, theres more text here than in it."
+summary: "This is the first post, for testing purposes.
+You know the drill."
 showToc: true
 TocOpen: false
 draft: false